vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

   @route 'edit'
 ```

-Note that you need to add a `, ->` after the `lead` resource, othwerise you'll get an error.
+Note that you need to add a `, ->` after the `lead` resource, otherwise you'll get an error.

 This route is going to look for a `LeadEdit` controller, view, and template.